 • National leadership.
 The state-centered tradition in Norway has many strengths but is also seen by some as inhibiting the country’s capacity to facilitate enterprise, innovation and reform.
 In a world of economic and social competition, there is a need, particularly in smaller countries, for pluralism and diversity of leadership in order to drive modernization, change and competitiveness.
 Nevertheless, Norway has demonstrated considerable adaptability to changing global markets, and its consensus-based culture featuring high levels of trust has been instrumental to fostering effective reforms and changes.

 • Economic restructuring.
 There is renewed awareness of the need to restructure the economy to sustain a high level of wealth, reduce dependency on the petroleum sector, and ensure a more diversified and internationally competitive economy.
 This transition is now underway and new initiatives are being introduced to further stimulate developments in the maritime, seafood and green-tech sectors, among others.
 The high labor costs in the oil service sector are being reduced and a weaker currency has helped strengthen economic competitiveness.

 Quality of education

 • Education.
-The Norwegian government must direct more attention toward the quality of education.
-The government must do more to strengthen student incentives, monitor and improve teaching quality, and promote a culture of excellence.
-As Norwegian society becomes more heterogeneous, securing high-quality education, promoting effective integration and ensuring equal access to the job market for immigrants have become increasingly important.
+The Norwegian government must pay greater attention to the quality of education.
+It must do more to strengthen student incentives, monitor and improve teaching quality, and promote a culture of excellence.
+As Norwegian society becomes more heterogeneous, securing high-quality education, promoting effective integration, and ensuring equal access to the job market for immigrants have become increasingly important.